-This delicious, egg-free, oil-free chocolate chip mug cake is a low sugar treat that contains Greek yogurt for a nice protein boost.
+This delicious healthy chocolate chip mug cake is a lower sugar treat that contains Greek yogurt for a nice protein boost!

 This may be the best chocolate chip mug cake I've ever made!

 Granted, my tastes change frequently, but for right now, I am enjoying this little cake immensely.

 I typically eat my treats after lunch, as I find eating pretty much anything after dinner sits heavy in my stomach and can negatively affect my sleep.

 It also works out better to do a workout shortly after said treat!
 The chocolate and carbs work to give me a nice boost of energy.